-- MCT (medium-chain triglycerides) oil — Not only can it help with ketosis and fat burning, it aids in constipation due to rapid absorption.
+- MCT (medium-chain triglycerides) oil — Not only can it help with ketosis and fat burning, but it also aids in constipation due to rapid absorption.
 Incorporate pure MCT oil slowly by starting with 1 Tbsp per day and increase up to 3 Tbsp per day as tolerated.
 Try drinking it in your morning coffee!

 - Morton Lite Salt Mixture — This is salt that contains both sodium and potassium.

 - Aloe vera juice (from inner fillet) — It contains a natural laxative and may help to soothe and calm the gut.